Blog

 32. Heat Map (Geospatial)

 Heat maps are ideal for visualizing the intensity of data across locations, using color gradients to show areas of higher or lower activity.
-They work especially well when you have a high volume of data points that you want to group into broader patterns.
+They work especially well when you have a high volume of multiple data points that you want to group into broader patterns.
 A good use case could be mapping crime reports in a city, where the darkest areas would indicate higher crime activity, and lighter areas show less activity.

 Our data analysts suggest using color wisely here—stick to intuitive color schemes that make it easy to identify patterns without overwhelming the audience with too many colors.